 Within the first 12 months of registration, or 18 months if you work part-time, as a newly qualified social worker (NQSW) you are required to undertake 24 days (144 hrs) training and learning.

 At least five days (30 hours) of this activity should focus on working effectively with colleagues and other professionals to identify, assess and manage risk to vulnerable groups.
-This is to ensure they can meet their primary responsibility of protecting children and adults from harm.
+This is to ensure they can meet their primary responsibility of protecting children and adults from harm regardless of setting.

 You can achieve this in several different ways including formal and informal learning.
 It is important to achieve a balance between formal learning, work experience, shadowing, research, self-directed learning, supervision and experiential learning when evidencing the stated requirements.